noeppi-noeppi/extintcode/README.md

 oint(2);
 ```

-In most cases you'll just have the following at the top of you file:
+In most cases, you'll just have the following at the top of your file:

 ```
 import builtin.*;